 5 Landlord Friendly Ways Improve Your Apartment

 Rental living offers numerous benefits and perks over owning a home, but personalization isn’t one of them.
-Nothing beats the feeling of making a rented space your own, and just because you’re renting doesn’t mean you can’t make your apartment feel like home.
+Nothing beats the feeling of making a rented space your own.
+Just because you’re renting doesn’t mean you can’t make your apartment feel like home.
 Luckily, there are a few way to improve your apartment without stressing out your landlord or worse, having to pay for it when you move out.
 Try these decor hacks and tricks to spruce up your rented space.

 1. Hang Your Favorite Plants